Bray Wanderers F.C.: Supporters

 In March 2008, the Ultra group of Bray Wanderers fans, "Na Fánaithe", was formed by five members of the supporters club.
 Unlike similar groups in Dublin, such as "Briogáid Dearg", "SRFC Ultras", "Shed End Invincibles" and "Notorious Boo Boys", Na Fánaithe is a much smaller group.

 In July 2022, Bray Wanderers fans formed a new supporters club, the "1985 Seagulls" group.

+For away matches, supporters clubs usually organise a bus to run direct to the relevant ground.
+The Bray Wanderers Supporters Club operated this service for a number of years until it stopped in 2022.
+Since 2022, the 1985 Seagulls group have taken over the running of this service.